Gastric Mucin

 Gastric mucin is a high molecular weight glycoprotein component of the gastrointestinal mucus layer, typically sourced for supplement use from porcine or bovine stomach tissue.
 It is rich in sialic acid and other terminal sugars that contribute to the viscoelastic mucus barrier protecting the gastric and intestinal epithelium from acid, pepsin, and microbial adhesion.
 As a dietary ingredient, gastric mucin is used in select GI mucosal support formulations as a source of mucin glycoproteins and sialylated oligosaccharides.
 Direct supplement-level clinical trials in humans are sparse and the rationale draws primarily from basic glycobiology and mucosal barrier physiology rather than randomized intervention data.

-Studied Dose Supplement doses are formulation-specific and not well standardized; gastric mucin is typically delivered in milligram amounts as part of broader GI mucosal support blends.
+Studied Dose Not well standardized; typically milligram amounts within broader GI mucosal-support blends.

 Active Compound Mucin glycoproteins rich in sialic acid (N-acetylneuraminic acid), fucose, and N-acetylgalactosamine on O-linked glycan chains.